Course Overview

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 - This course is hybrid delivery – both synchronous online and in person classes.
-You will be expected to attend online and in person classes (in Burnaby Campus SW01 building) during the posted class meeting times on the course webpage as this is not a self-paced course.
+You will be expected to attend online and in person classes during the posted meeting times as this is not a self-paced course.
+The in person classes will be held at the Burnaby Campus on dates noted on the course webpage.
 Solid written and spoken English language skills are required for success in this course.
-If seats remain, registration is permitted without approval up to Jan 13th, by calling 604-434-1610.
+If seats remain, registration is permitted without approval up to May 19th, by calling 604-434-1610.

 Status